Renovating Your Home? Tips for Saving Time and Money

 - Home Equity Loan: This is a fixed-rate loan with a set principal and interest amounts that make it easy to fit the payments into your budget.

 - Refinance Your Current Mortgage: By lowering your monthly mortgage payment, you can use those additional funds to finance the renovations you'd like to make.
-Options to refinance into a lower monthly payment include securing a better interest rate, changing to a fixed or adjustable rate, and/or restructuring the length of your loan.
+Options to refinance into a lower monthly payment include securing a better interest rate, changing to a fixed or adjustable rate, and/or restructuring the repayment period of your loan.

 Rate and closing costs may vary by product and each has varying levels of complexity based on factors unique to you (how much is still owed on the home, assessed value, and so on).
 Be sure to consult with a banker or trusted mortgage loan officer for more information.